AnyverseAddons/incabin/README.md

 **June 2023**
 - More car cabin variability: Support for dynamic material in car cabins following a color scheme.
 No need of specific car cabin assets for different interior colors
+- New configuration parameters to adjust front seats in depth and tilt

 ## Configure Anyverse Studio the use the add-on
 In Anyverse Studio User Settings, set the 'Python addons folder'  to your local repo directory.